mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 The emergence of terminology and technical processes happens particularly on a pair level.
 Sometimes very explicitly as a parent explains, facilitates or guides a process, as in the case of Te & Da in apprenticeship above.
 Sometimes this is more implicity in more casual help interactions.

-The following examples shows patchy but evolving use of some of the terminology that has been introduced partly by facilitator interventions and partly emerging organically through community iteraction.
+The following examples shows a patchy but evolving use of some of the terminology that has been introduced partly by facilitator interventions and partly emerging organically through community iteraction.

 <!-- This is also dealt with above "GDPs propagation through peer activity"
 Find another example? -->

-#### Example - 2019-03-18 - Mi and Ne**
+In the the following interaction between parent Mi and her daughter Ne, the mother wants to export an image from the graphical editing tool and to import this into the game.

 NOTE - TURN THIS INTO A FULL TRANSCRIPT

-Take the following interaction between parent Mi and her daughter Ne.
-The mother wants to export an image from the graphical editing tool and to import this into the game.

     Mi - Ne!, Ne!
 Ne.